 A slightly more unique museum, the Wellcome Collection is a museum and library focusing on medical artefacts and exhibitions exploring “ideas about the connections between medicine, life and art”.
 Unlike many specialty museums, this one is free to the public.
 The museum, or rather collection of curiosities, is part of the Wellcome Trust (right next door) which was founded by Sir Henry Solomon Wellcome.
 He may seem random to you, but he co-founded Burroughs Wellcome & Co, a pharmaceutical company.
 This is why the collection has a medical edge to it.

-One exhibition I went to here was called ‘Bedlam: The Asylum and Beyond’, which was primarily concerned with the rise and fall of the mental asylum.
+I attended a great exhibition called ‘Bedlam: The Asylum and Beyond’, which was primarily concerned with the rise and fall of the mental asylum.
 It was extremely interesting and timely for this day and age.

 Today asylums have largely been consigned to history, widely regarded as outmoded, inhumane and haunted places.
 Meanwhile mental illness is more prevalent than ever, and our culture teems with therapeutic possibilities – yet for many there are no satisfactory options.
 Against this background, Bedlam: the asylum and beyond interrogates the original ideal that the asylum represented – a place of refuge, sanctuary and care – and asks whether and how it could be reclaimed.